ARGENTINA WELCOMES YOU AGAIN! BORDERS REOPENED

 Buenos Aires - Calafate - Bariloche

 El Calafate - Torres del Paine

 Buenos Aires - Calafate - Chaltén - Ushuaia - Torres del Paine.

-There are direct flights to Patagonia Argentina from Buenos Aires or to Chilean Patagonia from Santiago de Chile.
-There are also flights to interconnect within each country, or ground transportation to connect Argentinean and Chilean Patagonia.
+You can take direct flights to Patagonia Argentina from Buenos Aires or to Chilean Patagonia from Santiago de Chile.
+There are also international flights and ground transportation to travel between Argentinean and Chilean Patagonia.

-The most important thing you need to consider before packing for Patagonia is the intense and constantly-changing weather.
 Regardless of when you travel, bring warm clothes!
-The Patagonian winds are infamous for being harsh and relentless.
 Even if you travel during the Argentine summer and are blessed with a beautiful, warm day of sunshine, the winds can come out of nowhere and virtually blow you away in no time.
 So make sure you wear windproof/north-facing jackets, a hat, gloves, long pants, and scarves.
 Basically, warm clothes.

 The best time is from October to April (our summer).
-The climate is more pleasant for outdoor activities.
+The weather is more pleasant for outdoor activities.
 However, Patagonia has a variety of activities available all year round!

 Yes, it is important to have the right clothes to enjoy Patagonian nature.
-The weather can vary a lot on the same day and we can have the four seasons in 24 hours!
+The weather can vary a lot on the same day and you can have the four seasons in 24 hours!